Parent, Infant, and Early Childhood

 Candelaria, M., Afkinich, J., Sweeney, K., Latta, L., Kane, A. (2022).
 Workforce Development Needs to Address Early Childhood Mental Health within the Childcare and Early School Years Setting.
 Perspectives in Early Childhood Psychology and Education – Special Issue.

 Candelaria, M., Latta, L., Afkinich, J., Sweeney Wasserman, K., Kane, A., Shivers, E., & Gal-Szabo, D. (2021).
-Maryland’s infant and early childhood mental health consultation equity efforts, Journal of Ethnic & Cultural Diversity in Social Work, DOI: 10.1080/15313204.2021.2001403
+Maryland’s infant and early childhood mental health consultation equity efforts.
+Journal of Ethnic & Cultural Diversity in Social Work.

 Afkinich, J., Torres, J., Latta, L., Sweeney Wasserman, K., Endy, K., & Candelaria, M. (2021).
 “Needed now more than ever”: Infant and early childhood mental health consultation in an unprecedented time.
-ZERO TO THREE Journal, 41(4), 26–33
+ZERO TO THREE Journal, 41(4), 26–33.

 Upcoming Books & Chapters

-Uniting Infant Mental Health and The Pyramid Model: Connecting Principles and Practices to Improve Outcomes, edited by Lana Nenide, Kate Sweeney, Gerald Costa, Neal Horen and Rob Corso is scheduled to be published by Brookes Publishing in 2025.
+Uniting Infant Mental Health and The Pyramid Model: Connecting Principles and Practices to Improve Outcomes, edited by Lana Nenide, Kate Sweeney, Gerald Costa, Neal Horen, and Rob Corso is scheduled to be published by Brookes Publishing in 2025.
 The book is designed for the infant and early childhood workforce to support their understand of the integration of these two models to support and deepen their work with young children and their families.

 Kate Sweeney and Margo Candelaria, co-Directors of our PIEC team, have two chapters within this volume, the first on Data Informed Decision Making within the many layers of this work, and the second on Family Coaching within Part C Early Intervention Services, detailing how Pyramid Model supports the practices of early intervention providers.